 Garden Valerian is an introduced erect perennial forb growing from 2 to 5 feet on stems that are round but ridged, hollow, and usually with very fine short appressed hairs and longer hairs at the stem nodes.
 More hair can appear near the base.
 The root sends up a single stem that is unbranched below the inflorescence.

 Leaves are both basal and stem with the basal the largest and upper stem leaves smaller.
 Stem leaves are widely separated.
-Leaves are arranged oppositely and are pinnately divided into 7 to 25 lance-like segments that are opposite and sub-opposite on the same leaf with the terminal segment of the leaf sometimes not completed divided (pinnatifid).
+Leaves are arranged oppositely and are pinnately divided into 7 to 25 lance-like segments that are opposite and sub-opposite on the same leaf with the terminal segment of the leaf sometimes not completely divided (pinnatifid).
 These leaf segments have one central vein and reticulate veining branching from the mid-vein.
 Segment edges are indented with coarse teeth on the lower leaves but the upper stem leaf segments may be entire.
 The segment margin and the underside usually have fine hair, as does the leaf stalk which is ridged on the underside and with a shallow but wide groove on the upper side.
-The stem leaf stalk flares out as a sheath where it meets the stem and meets the stalk of the opposite leaf.
+The stalk of a stem leaf flares out as a sheath where it meets the stem and meets the stalk of the opposite leaf.
 Leaves are aromatic (fetid) when crushed.